 Fresh Apple Cake with Caramel Cream Cheese Frosting

-This old-fashioned Fresh Apple Cake recipe is all the bits I cherish about fall—apple picking, chunky sweaters, cinnamon sticks, and crackly orange leaves—turned into a warm hug of a dessert and slathered with dreamy caramel cream cheese frosting.
+This old-fashioned Fresh Apple Cake with Caramel Cream Cheese Frosting recipe is all the bits I cherish about fall—apple picking, chunky sweaters, cinnamon sticks, and crackly orange leaves—turned into a warm hug of a dessert and slathered with dreamy caramel cream cheese frosting.

 When I think about the perfect fall day, I envision red leaves against icy blue skies, backyard football games, and piping hot mugs of cider.

-Most importantly, my perfect fall day necessitates a big, warm slice of freshly baked apple something.
+Most importantly, my perfect fall day necessitates a big, warm slice of one of my freshly baked healthy apple recipes.
 Something frosted.
 Or glazed.
 Or ice creamed.
 Or frosted AND ice creamed.